Graphical Solution of a Pair of Linear Equations

 Solution

-Step 1: Rewrite the Equations in Slope-Intercept Form
+Step 1: Write Both Equations in Convenient Form

 Conclusion

-Since the two equations represent the same straight line, the system of linear equations is consistent and dependent, and hence has infinitely many solutions.
+Since the two lines coincide, the given system of linear equations has infinitely many solutions.

 Spread the love